nanjizal/fracs_rs/README.md

 # fracs_rs
-exploring rust a start of portting fracs lib.
+exploring rust a start of porting fracs lib, currently code is not setup as rust library yet!